daemon-ic/nimue-excalidraw-gist-extension/CHROME_STORE.md

 **Does this extension store my drawings?**

-No. All drawings are stored directly in your GitHub account as Gists.
+No. All drawings are stored directly in your GitHub account in a private repository.
 Nimue simply provides an interface to manage them.
 Your data lives on GitHub's servers, not ours.

 **Which websites does it work on?**